-Cleveland, in particular, was chosen because of its location on the Mississippi Blues Trail, its distance between both Memphis and Jackson, and because of Delta State University and Delta Music Institute the educational opportunities in which both the University and the Museum can mutually benefit.
+Cleveland, in particular, was chosen because of its location on the Mississippi Blues Trail, its distance between both Memphis and Jackson, and because of the educational opportunities by which Delta State University, the Delta Music Institute, and the Museum can mutually benefit.

 MISSISSIPPI GRAMMY ACHIEVEMENTS

 Almost 8% of all GRAMMY® Lifetime Achievement Award Winners are Mississippians

 David Ruffin - The Temptations

 Eddie Willis-The Funk Brothers

 MISSISSIPPIANS HAVE RECORDED ALMOST 8% OF ALL GRAMMY® HALL OF FAME SONGS

 "JAILHOUSE ROCK" - ELVIS PRESLEY

 "THE THRILL IS GONE" - B.B.
 KING